drocheam/optrace/docs/source/usage/elements.rst

    12.749973064518542

 As the behavior can differ with the light wavelength, we can also provide a non-default wavelength in nanometers.
 Since the lens has no knowledge of the geometry around it, the medium before it is also undefined.
-By default, a constant refractive index of 1 is assumed, but can be overwritten with the paramter ``n0``.
+By default, a constant refractive index of 1 is assumed, but can be overwritten with the parameter :python:`n0`.

 .. doctest::